TintinHamrin/Cookie-Shop/README.md

 Learned how to set up and incorporate a backend server to frontend using Node.js/Express.

-Developed my understanding of noSQL databases (MongoDB and Firebase).
+Developed my understanding of noSQL databases and ODM using MongoDB and Mongoose.
 Developed my knowledge of React and how to manage state globally over an app (using Redux Toolkit).
+Developed my understanding of managing a fullstack app and using NextJS.

 I've used Material UI for design and accessability concerns and SCSS when needing to override styles.